pauliacomi/pyGAPS/docs/manual/units.rst

 automatically in order to return the surface area in square metres.

 The basis of the adsorbent is unchanged however.
-Therefore, if the isotherm was in a volume basis with units of *cm3* before the calculation above, the returned surface area will be in **square meters per cubic centimeter of adsorbent**.
+Therefore, if the isotherm was in a volume basis with units of *cm3* before the calculation above, the returned surface area will be in **square meters per cubic centimetre of adsorbent**.